medialab/hyphe/README.md

 __DISCLAIMER:__ Hyphe has changed a lot in the past few years.
 Migrating from an older version by pulling the code from git is therefore not guaranteed, it is highly recommended to reinstall from scratch.
 Older corpora can be reran by exporting the list of WebEntities from the old version and recrawl from that list of urls in the new version.

+Before running Hyphe, you will probably want to adjust the settings first.
+Please read the [Configuration documentation](doc/config.md) for detailed explanation of each available option.

 ### Easy way: using Docker